%20(2).avif)

 Common alternatives include HashiCorp Boundary, Okta Advanced Server Access, and AWS Systems Manager Session Manager.
 For background on identity-centric access patterns, see NIST SP 800-207 Zero Trust Architecture.

-Our experience with Teleport helped us develop repeatable delivery patterns for identity-based access, role design, and auditability across servers, Kubernetes, databases, and internal applications.
-Through hands-on implementations, we refined how to reduce credential sprawl, standardize access workflows, and make approvals and reviews practical for day-to-day engineering work.
+Our experience with Teleport helped us develop repeatable delivery patterns for identity-based access, practical role and policy design, and end-to-end auditability across servers, Kubernetes, databases, and internal applications.
+Through real rollouts and migrations away from VPNs, bastion hosts, and long-lived credentials, we refined how to make access secure without slowing down day-to-day engineering.

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple Teleport use-cases, from initial rollout and migrations away from VPN/bastions to long-term operations and audits.
+This experience helped us accumulate significant knowledge across multiple Teleport use-cases, from initial rollout and migrations away from VPN/bastions to long-term operations, audits, and incident support.
 As a result, we can deliver high-quality Teleport setups that are secure, maintainable, and aligned with how platform and security teams actually work.

 Some of the things we can help you do with Teleport include: